 The rain came down through the night, but started to let up around 8am.
 So we decided to attempt the pass.
 As we packed up, we noticed that there was a hole in our food bag and that a mice had gotten to a package of cured meat and a package of lunch meat.
 We were still ok for food, our last dinner was just a little lighter.
 We headed out around 9am in the low clouds.

 The navigation after the lake is a little unclear, but we were able to locate the next set of cairns on among the rock formation to the right of Río Túnel.
-If the Tyrolean Traverse is out or you’d not go on it, the section of river before Laguna Túnel o Toro is the shallowest.
+If the Tyrolean Traverse is out or you’d rather not go on it, the section of river before Laguna Túnel o Toro is the shallowest.
 While we climbed upwards, the rain started to come down briefly.

 Luckily, the rain stopped when we reached the tyrloean traverse.
 What I’m not showing you here is the rushing river through the canyon below.
 The traverse wasn’t bad overall, though the cord attached to the pulley was a bit too short making unclipping at the far end the most difficult part of it all, especially with a pack on.
 The few minutes Meg spent taking off her backpack and then unclipping on the far side of rocks was the by far the most anxiety inducing moments of the trek for me.
 I’d recommend not carrying your backpack for the crossing, rather move it with the pulley afterwards or clipping it on and moving it behind you.
 Since the traverse was uphill, the last bit was quite tiring.
 Lastly make sure a return line is attached if you are sharing carabiners or rope.